 Any cheques should be made payable to RABI, not to you personally, and funds raised should be given to us as soon as possible after the event, together with any sponsorship forms.

-If you are holding a raffle you must sell the tickets and draw the raffle on the same day, otherwise you might need a permit from your local council.
+If you are holding a raffle you must sell the tickets at a single event, and draw the winner at the event or very soon after, otherwise you will need a licence from your local council.
 Licences may also be required for other things, for example, if you plan to sell alcohol or play music.

 If you have to cancel an event, ticket money or donations received in advance must be returned.
 If anyone declines a refund – or if you are unable to trace the giver – the money should be sent to RABI.

 It’s your responsibility to ensure that your fundraising event runs safely and legally.
 It’s therefore wise to carry out a risk assessment beforehand and ensure that everyone helping and taking part is aware of what’s involved, especially if you have identified hazards that could cause serious injury, however unlikely to occur.
 Food hygiene procedures and food safety regulations are especially important if catering is involved.

 Please make sure that your event is supervised properly and take particular care regarding children.
 Last but not least, please thank everyone who has helped.